spcl/serverless-benchmarks/docs/platforms.md

 ## OpenWhisk

-SeBS expects users have to deploy and configure OpenWhisk instance.
+SeBS expects users to deploy and configure an OpenWhisk instance.
-In `tools/openwhisk_preparation.py`, we include scripts that help to install [kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/) and deploy OpenWhisk on a `kind` cluster.
+In `tools/openwhisk_preparation.py`, we include scripts that help install [kind (Kubernetes in Docker)](https://kind.sigs.k8s.io/) and deploy OpenWhisk on a `kind` cluster.
-An example of SeBS configuration for using OpenWhisk can be found in `config/example.json` under the key `['deployment']['openwhisk']`.
+The configuration parameters of OpenWhisk for SeBS can be found in `config/example.json` under the key `['deployment']['openwhisk']`.
-In subsections below, we discuss the meaning and use of each parameter.
+In the subsections below, we discuss the meaning and use of each parameter.
-To correctly deploy SeBS functions to OpenWhisk, it is important to follow the subsections on *Toolchain* and *Docker* configuration.
+To correctly deploy SeBS functions to OpenWhisk, following the subsections on *Toolchain* and *Docker* configuration is particularly important.

 ### Toolchain

 We use OpenWhisk's CLI tool [wsk](https://github.com/apache/openwhisk-cli) to manage the deployment of functions to OpenWhisk.
-To deploy serverless functions, please install `wsk` and configure it to point to your OpenWhisk installation.
+Please install `wsk`and configure it to point to your OpenWhisk installation.
 By default, SeBS assumes that `wsk` is available in the `PATH`.
 To override this, set the configuration option `wskExec` to the location of your `wsk` executable.